You are here

 From east to west coast, 32 ski towns across the continent faced-off in head to head battles vying for the title of North America’s best.
 Even though Nelson’s competition may have offered a wonderful ski experience, Whitewater Ski Resort and it’s amazing climate, epic powder and the culture of the area is what set it apart.

-In addition to it’s recent title, “Nelson/Rossland voted Best Ski Towns in North America”, the Nelson-area gained international recognition this month in Outside magazine for being home to Baldface Lodge, the Best Cat Skiing Destination in North America.
+In addition to it’s recent title, “Nelson/Rossland voted Best Ski Towns in North America”, the Nelson-area recently gained international recognition in Outside magazine for being home to Baldface Lodge, the Best Cat Skiing Destination in North America.
 Baldface also recently appeared for a second time in GQ magazine which has named the lodge one of the top 10 hippest hotels.
-While the area may be home to one of the trendiest cat ski operations, it is also home to the original cat ski operation, Selkirk Wilderness Skiing north of Kaslo BC in Meadow Creek.
+While the area may be home to one of the trendiest cat ski operations in the world, it is also home to the original cat ski provider, Selkirk Wilderness Skiing, north of Kaslo in Meadow Creek.
 We are also recognized as the Cat Ski Capital of the World with more operators and more snow than anywhere else!

 Before you head out for the night head down to Touchstones Nelson: Museum of Art and History where they curate a state-of-the-art historical journey of the area, and regularly display works and installations by local and international artists.

-Local art can also be enjoyed as you wander up and down Kaslo and Nelson’s historic streets, as many local restaurants and boutique shops proudly display the area’s talent.
+Local art can also be enjoyed as you wander up and down the historic downtown streets of Nelson and Kaslo, as many local restaurants and boutique shops proudly display the area’s talent.
 You can also experience history and heritage through a variety of tours including historic homes, fire station, hotels, walking tours and the Nelson Brewing Company..